Dando18/Dando18.github.io/_posts/2020-04-02-roofline-model.md

 _Peak Performance_ - The floating point max performance of the processor.
 Measured in flops/second.

 Obviously no algorithm can have a higher flops/s rate than the peak of the processing unit.
 However, it can be even lower if its limited by bandwidth.
-We can calculate bandwidth limited performance using $\text{AI} \cdot \text{PeakBandwidth}$.
+We can calculate bandwidth limited performance using $$\text{AI} \cdot \text{PeakBandwidth}$$.
 Combining these two ideas we get a formula for calculating Attainable Performance:

 $$ \text{AttainablePerformance}(AI) = \min\{\text{PeakPerformance}, \text{AI} \cdot \text{PeakBandwidth}\} $$